cesc1989/apuntes/Luna/Backend/Plans of Care/HD - Update tag for signed POC visibility.md

 ## Context

-Request: Update tag in manage documents to make signed POCs visible to PT in the app.
+Request: Update tag in manage documents to ==make signed POCs visible to PT in the app==.

 Detail: We would like ==signed POCs to automatically be visible to the PT in the app via documents==.
 They are currently tagged as “other” so they do not load into the app. **If the tag is changed to “patient documentation”, the PT will have visibility.**